protektservices/tunnelkit/README.md

 A debug log snapshot is optionally maintained and shared by the tunnel provider to host apps via the App Group container.

-### Extra/LZO
+### TunnelKitLZO

-Due to the restrictive license (GPLv2), LZO support is provided as an optional subspec.
+Due to the restrictive license (GPLv2), LZO support is provided as an optional component.

 ## License